godlikemouse/jquery.cube.js/README.md

 ## Options

-The following table spcifies the options available to be used in conjuction with the plugin.
+The following table specifies the options available to be used in conjunction with the plugin.

 | Name | Description |
 | ---- | ----------- |